neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 request (the controller to be called) matches on the given regular expression.
 If a pattern does not match, the corresponding provider will be ignored in the whole authentication process.
-In the above scenario this means, all controllers responsible for the administration area will use the LDAP authentication provider, the user area controllers will be authenticated by the default username/password provider.
+In the above scenario this means, all controllers responsible for the administration area will use the LDAP authentication provider unless the user is on the internal network, in which case he can use a simple password.
+The user area controllers will be authenticated by the default username/password provider.

 .. note::